MarcosVLl2/WTLO-ContactParser/README.md

 # WillToLive-ContactParser
-Will To Live Online prser for Enemy / Friend List
+Will To Live Online parser for Enemy / Friend List